-If you want a bit more info on the history of cocktails, you should check out this article from the Telegraph online’s Luxury section.
+If you want a bit more info on the history of cocktails, you should check out this article.
 Very amusing challenge to the strongly held argument against cocktails originated in America.
 The writer is adamant that they are in England!

 Are there any facts about the history of cocktails that you’d like to add?
 What age of cocktails is your favourite?
 Tell us in the comments.